DarraghReid/dara-MS1/README.md

 ### Further Testing
 * This website was tested on Google Chrome, Safari, and Internet Explorer.
-* This website was tested on a Macbook Pro, iPhone 8, Huawei p30 light, Galaxy Ao1, OnePlus 5, and a Samsung Galaxy S10.
+* This website was tested on a MacBook Pro, iPhone 8, Huawei p30 light, Galaxy Ao1, OnePlus 5, and a Samsung Galaxy S10.
 * Extensive testing was done by the developer as well as family and friends on all screen sizes to see that the site was displaying correctly and links were working correctly.

 #### Errors and warnings encountered during testing